AlEkramHossainAbir/Omnivo/README.md

 Paid plans are billed monthly or yearly (yearly gets 2 months free).
 Add-on modules can be purchased separately.

+Storefront is a Phase 2 feature sold through the same catalog, gated by the `feature.storefront` entitlement rather than hard-coded plan checks.

 The table above is only a starting point.
 Plans, prices and what the website shows are **not hard-coded**: they live in the product catalog and are managed from the Admin panel.
 Pricing and product pages are rendered on the server, cached at the CDN, and refreshed when an admin publishes a change.
 Prices are versioned, so existing subscribers keep their price when it changes.
 Details are in section 13.3 of [docs/system-design.bn.md](docs/system-design.bn.md).

 ## Getting started